Auth

 Obtain a REST API key

-This will serve as the client_id when you make API calls to authenticate the user.
+This serves as the client_id when you make API calls to authenticate the user.

 • Click on your app.

-• In the App Keys section you will see REST API key -- this ID will become your client_id later.
+• In the Platform Key section is REST API key.
+This will become your client_id later.

 Find your callback URL